Have you received a gift over the holidays that wasn't quite to your liking? Then putting it on eBay may be the solution.

 Firstly, you need to decide whether you want the buyer to pay for postage, or whether you will foot the bill.

-There’s no Shutl option for international deliveries, and it will not deliver to the Channel Islands.
+There’s no Shutl option for international deliveries, and it will not deliver to the Channel Islands, PO boxes or BFPO addresses.
+Packages can weigh up to 15kg.

-The price is dependent on how big and how heavy the item you’re selling is.
-The rates are can be found by clicking the link here - http://programme.ebay.co.uk/ebay_delivery_shutl/#rates-locations, and we’ve shown one below as an example.
+The price depends on how heavy the item you’re selling is, and whether you want to drop it off or have it collected.
+The rates can be found at https://shutl.com/uk/ebay/rates.
+We’ve shown one below as an example:

 Once the item is sold

-When a buyer has purchased your item, you go to your Sold page on eBay.
-Select Print Postage Label and then you will be able to see the eBay Shutl option.
-Make sure you select the correct weight and size, as if the item is heavier than expected, Shutl will charge an additional fee of £2.50 and up to a maximum of £40.
+When a buyer has purchased your item, go to your Sold page on eBay.
+Select Print Postage Label and you will be able to see the eBay Shutl option.
+Make sure you select the correct weight and size.
+If the item is heavier than expected, Shutl will charge an additional fee of £2.50 and delivery costs up to a maximum of £40.

 You can then print the correct postage label with the barcode needed for delivery.